About Keto and Thyroid

 Not necessarily.
 If done the right way a ketogenic diet can be very beneficial.

-There are ways of eating and specific foods that can be very beneficial to the health of your thyroid, but if you know you have thyroid dysfunction I would again recommend working with a professional, as you could make things worst by trying to do it yourself.
+If you know you have thyroid dysfunction I would again recommend working with a professional, like me, as you could make things worst by trying to do it yourself.

 In closing I know that addressing your thyroid problems might seem daunting, but there are very effective ways to actually heal it, together with your whole endocrine system.